nebari-dev/nebari/docs/source/installation/usage.md

 └── terraform-state     # required by terraform to securely store the state of the deployment
 ```

-The terminal then prompts you to press `[enter]` to check auth credentials (which were added by the `qhub init` command); to disable the prompt, add `--disable-prompt` to the qhub deploy command.
-A first time deployment can take around 10 minutes to complete.
+The terminal will prompt you to press `[enter]` to check auth credentials
+(which were added by the `qhub init` command).
+That will trigger the
+deployment which will take around 10 minutes to complete.

 During the initial deployment, Digital Ocean, GCP and Azure are going to display an `"ip"` address whereas AWS is going to display a CNAME `"hostname"`.